BlueWinds/Ex3CharmRewrite/README.md

 The 3e core Charms chapter has 116000 words, 784 charms.

-You may wish to use this version instead.
+There are two versions of this rewrite:
+- "master", which you're looking at now.
+It is rather close to Ex3 core, though cleaned up withmore precise language and removing some problematic charms.
 It weighs in at 47000 words, 557 charms.
-Consider it a complete replacement for chapter six and part of seven.

-This project is ongoing!
-Feel free to hop into the [forum thread|http://forum.theonyxpath.com/forum/main-category/exalted/804702-how-i-wish-charms-were-written] or the issue tracker here.
-Did I cut your favorite charm?
-Is the wording unclear?
-Have an awesome new idea for a charm?
+- ["no-dicetricks"](https://github.com/BlueWinds/Ex3CharmRewrite/tree/no-dicetricks).
+It weighs in at 31000 words, 319 charms.
+It is quite different from Ex3 core - it cuts each ability down to 11-13 charms, almost all of which provide *new capabilities* rather than *enhancing dice rolls.* It also contains several other house rules you may wish to use.

 With this rewrite I hope to: